nplrkn/qcore/docs/backlog.md

 ## In progress
 - Service Request (e.g. if RAN restarted)
+- Split procedures into those acting on UeContext5GC and UeContextRan?  e.g. CoreUeProcedure, RanUeProcedure?
+- Sessions / IP addresses should not persist forever.
+Timeout; flush on TMSI register/service request without session reactivation; flush on IMSI registration?
 - Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available"
   -  causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
 -  Unhandled RrcReestablishmentRequest